 London is one of my favourite cities in the world and has the power to win anyone over.
-Putting aside the old saying “tired of London tired of life” – a day out of the city if you’re living there or spending more than three days in the city can be rejuvenating.
+Putting aside the old saying “tired of London tired of life”, a one day getaway from London can be rejuvenating.

 Here’s a guide to day trips from London worth taking, and what led me to take them.

 One wet London morning in August I googled ‘Day Trips from London’ as an alternative to staying inside all day.